sriramab/gamamanual/Tutorials/Recipes/Diffusion.md

 * `proportion` (float): a diffusion rate (the default value is 1.0)
 * `radius` (int): a diffusion radius (the default value is 1)
 * `variation` (float): an absolute decrease of intensity that occurs between each place.
 It should be a positive number. (the default value is 1.0)
+* `min_value` (float): the minimal value possible for the diffusion.
+If the value is smaller than this one, the value will be turn into 0, and will not diffuse (the default value is 0.0, cannot be <0).

 To write a diffusion, you first have to declare a grid, and declare a special attribute for the diffusion.
 You will then have to write the `diffuse` statement in an other scope (such as the `global` scope for instance), which will permit the values to be diffused at each step.
 There, you will specify which variable you want to diffuse (through the **`var`** facet), on which species or list of agents you want the diffusion (through the **`on`** facet), and how you want this value to be diffused (through all the other facets, we will see how it works [with matrix](#diffusion-with-matrix) and [with special parameters](#diffusion-with-parameters) just after).